Satellite Collection Object: How to Use External Files

 6. Clear the Custom_OrbitElems () check box.

-STK uses the SSC identifier to obtain the orbit definition from a file specified by the Satellite Collection.
+In addition to specifying the orbital elements directly in a OrbitElements file, the STK software can use a satellite's SSC identifier to obtain the orbit definition from a file specified by the satellite collection.

 1. Return to your text editor.